Defining what a song remix is

 Should you make a music remix?

-Before you make a remix and get carried away - you should understand there are negative as well to make a remix.
+Before you make a remix and get carried away - you should understand there are negatives as well to make a remix.

 Negatives of remixing an original song